What good looks like

 These resources will support you with impact evaluation and strategic planning:

 - This is a quick reference guidance document to support Careers Leaders with collecting and reviewing impact evidence.
-This links with collecting and revieing impact evidence to inform strategic careers planning and impact evaluation of careers provision
+This links with collecting and reviewing impact evidence to inform strategic careers planning and impact evaluation of careers provision.

 All Careers Leaders require Outstanding training